 Explore the exciting New York waterfront by kayak or standup paddleboard with The Kayak Foundation

-We offer affordable kayak and standup paddleboard classes and activities for individuals and small groups as well as guided trips.
+We offer affordable kayak and standup paddleboard activities for individuals and groups.
 Our programs are suitable for all participants, from beginners to experienced paddlers.

-As a 501(c)(3), The Kayak Foundation focuses on waterfront safety and education, with an emphasis on youth programming and outreach to New York’s underserved communities.
-We work with The Brooklyn Bridge Park Boathouse and other East River and Hudson River based organizations to expand paddling opportunities and promote safety and environmentally sound public policies to sustain kayaking and human-powered boating in New York Harbor.
+The Kayak Foundation focuses on waterfront safety and education, with an emphasis on youth programming and outreach to underserved communities.
+We work with The Brooklyn Bridge Park Boathouse and other East River and Hudson River based groups to expand safe and fun paddling opportunities and to promote environmentally sound policies for human-powered boating in New York Harbor.

-The Kayak Foundation has been fortunate in attracting an incredible group of professional instructors.
+The Kayak Foundation works with an incredible group of professional instructors.
 We have one of the deepest pools of highly certified ACA Level 2, 3 and 4 teachers in the Northeastern region.
 Whatever your experience level, our team will help you find the kayak or standup paddleboard adventure that’s right for you.

 The Kayak Foundation is located on the dock at Brooklyn Bridge Park’s One15 Brooklyn Marina.
 The main entrance is the gangway between Piers 3 and 5 on the north corner of the Picnic Peninsula.
 See map and directions below.

 Classes and programs typically meet at our home base at the Brooklyn Bridge Park Boathouse.
 Your guide or instructor will provide information upon registration.